Personal Injury Claim Time Limits Guide

 As with child claims, it is also possible for a litigation friend to act on behalf of the claimant and handle the claim for them even though the claimant has diminished capacity.
 If you need help with a claim related to a person of diminished capacity, speak to one of our claim advisers to learn how we can be of help.

-Time Limits In Fatal Injury Claims
+Fatal Personal Injury Claims Time Limit

 In the case of claims for a fatal accident, it will be the dependants, family or estate of the deceased party, who would be making a claim.
 The standard three-year time limit will apply, but with a minor difference.